kuzzleio/kuzzle-enterprise-probe/README.md

 ### Description

-`monitor` probes are basic event counter, used to monitor Kuzzle activity.
+`monitor` probes are basic event counters, used to monitor Kuzzle activity.

 Each measure is independent from each other, meaning each counter is reset at the start of a new measurement.